 “Where’s the fucking sexy lingerie?”
 Irwin asked, rifling through the box underneath.
 “Fuck!”
 He snatched a hand out, bleeding like Karen’s had been.
 Then he pulled out a huge piece of the broken “friends forever” plaque with which she had hoped to preserve the memory of what had been the greatest friendship of her life, with Marie.
 It was now a most efficient weapon, smooth on one side so he could hold it easily and wickedly jagged on the other.

 Karen, seated in the cramped space, whimpered and scrambled backwards till she cut her hand again on the glass that had gotten wedged between the floor and the wall.

 Irwin, on hands and knees, seemed to slither over the tiny space separating them, like a rat closing on its prey.
 Beady eyes glittering in the gloom, he oozed over her grandfather’s metal horse, over her parents’ yearbook.
 Then he reared back and smiled down at her.
 “You didn’t play your cards quite right.”
-He raised the broken glass as high as he could over her, touching the ceiling.
+He raised the broken plague as high as he could over her, touching the ceiling.

-Karen squirmed, banging her back against the wall, cutting her hand yet again on the glass wedged there till her whole arm slid through the fist-sized gap it had made and she howled in pain.
+She squirmed, banging her back against the wall, cutting her hand yet again on the glass wedged there till her whole arm slid through the fist-sized gap it had made and she howled in pain.